FalixNodes-Software/KB-articles/content/_posts/other/discord/2025-06-16-create-discordjs.md

 }
 ```

-3. Upload or create your bot.js file.
+3. Upload or create your `bot.js file`.
 This is the main file that your bot runs at startup.
-Depending on your setup, it may also be named main.js or index.js (make sure that it matches the name in package.json).
+Depending on your setup, it may also be named `main.js` or `index.js` (make sure that it matches the name in `package.json`).
 You can find examples and more information [here](https://discordjs.guide/creating-your-bot/main-file.html#running-your-application).

 4. Navigate back to the console and start the server.